-This is an easy and light version of a Pumpkin Soufflé.
-It tastes like a pie, but has a fluffier texture.
+Pumpkin Soufflé is an easy and light version of a traditional Thanksgiving pumpkin side dish.
+It also tastes like a pumpkin pie, but has a fluffier texture.
 Without the hassle of making a crust, it is also a great alternative to the traditional pumpkin pie.

 To make pumpkin suffle dairy free

 Simply replace butter with dairy free butter (such as Earth Balance) and evaporated milk with cream of coconut.

 More delicious pumpkin recipes:

 What goes well with Pumpkin Souffle?

 Warm Quinoa and Brussels sprouts Salad in Honey Mustard

 Zesty Brussels sprout Coleslaw with Horseradish

 - 2 cups pumpkin puree, canned or fresh